sefortescue/idiot/docs/about.md

   });
 </script>

 *idiot!* is a blog about life.
 Or one life.
-The life of an idiot; and all of the idiotic things rushing through about their brain on a daily basis.
+The life of an idiot; and all of the idiotic things rushing through and about their brain on a daily basis.

 >"Wait so... are you the idiot in 'idiot!'?"